headerx/laravel-jetstream-adminer/README.md

 Note
 You may also want to edit the value of the HOME constant in `app/Providers/RouteServiceProvider.php` to match your details.
-Query String (default) is for auto login with a database server running on localhost, and a user of root
+Query String (default) is for auto login (to adminer) with a database server running on localhost, and a user of root

 ```php
     /**